jeff-wise/haskell-starter-kit-blog/README.md

 #### Promote Haskell

-Haskell is awesome, but misunderstood.
+Haskell is awesome, but often misunderstood.
 If this project is successful, then it should help to showcase Haskell's strengths and serve as an entrypoint to building real Haskell applications.